crdiaz324/gatling_cassandra_timeslice/README.md

-# Running the stress test with a docker container
+# Running the stress test within a docker container

 ## To run the simulation:
 ```